api3dao/oev-docs/docs/oev/searchers/dapis/index.md

 maximum uptime and reliability.

 Signed APIs only support querying data for a particular Airnode.
 The Airnode address is supplied as HTTP path parameter.
+The endpoint is cached and can be called repeatedly.
+However, too drastic call usage is punished by a rate limiting or full access denial.

 <!-- TODO: Make sure NOT to call "base feed updates" as "regular updates" -->